Tacohuaco

 Directions

-- Cook the chili on a skillet with a bit of olive oil on medium heat, until blistered on all sides.
+4. Cook the chile on a skillet with a bit of olive oil on medium heat, until blistered on all sides.

-- Smash the beans and the chili using a masher until there are very few whole beans left.
+6. Smash the beans and the chile using a masher until there are very few whole beans left.

-The use of chili to prepare frijoles refritos is optional, it was the way of Margarita’s grandma.
+The use of chile to prepare frijoles refritos is optional, it was the way of Margarita’s grandma.